karaxuna/tutorial-angular-form-validation-on-submit/README.md

 });
 ```

-When user clicks on button (or on enter when filling form), we are checking if form is valid with `formCtrl.$valid` propery.
+When user clicks on button (or on enter when filling form), we are checking if form is valid with `formCtrl.$valid` property.
 Then we set form's state as submitted.
 Later we will show validation messages only when form is submitted.

 Directive is ready, now let's build a form: